Generating Holistic 3D Human Motion from Speech: Experiments

 \section{Experiments}

-We evaluate the ability of our method in generating body motions from the speech on the created dataset both quantitatively and qualitatively.
+We evaluate the ability of our method in generating body motions (i.e.~a sequence of poses) from the speech on the created dataset both quantitatively and qualitatively.
 Specifically, we choose video sequences longer than 3s and split them into 80\%/10\%/10\% for the train/val/test set.
-Several metrics are used to measure the realism and diversity of the generated motions including facial expression and hand poses.
-Furthermore, we conduct user studies to assess the performance of our method.
+Several metrics are used to measure the realism and diversity of the generated motions including facial expression and poses.
+Furthermore, we conduct perceptual studies to assess the performance of our method.